JMalaer1993/COMP-TIA-SYO-701-NOTES/CHAPTER-3.md

     + Router Hardening:
        - ACL - Access Control Lists.
 Identifies traffic to be allowed and traffic to be denied.
 Also used in firewalls.
 Filters traffic                  based on IP address, ports, and protocols based on rules.
        - Implicit Deny - All traffic that is not explicity allowed (based on the rules) is automatically denied.
 The last rule in the                    ACL.
-    + Default Gateway - The router is the default gateway of a network.
+    + Default Gateway - The router is the default gateway of a network connecting the LAN to the internet.
+ * SNMP - Simple Network Management Protocol.
+Monitors and manages network devices such as switches and routers.
+    + SNMP Traps - SNMP agents send information through notifications to SNMP managers.
+These notifications are known as SNMP traps or device traps.
+    + SNMPv3 - Version 1 and version 2 both have vulnerabilities, but version 3 uses encryption.
+Used to provide secure management of a system.
+ * Firewalls -  Filters incoming and outgoing traffic for a single host or between networks.
+    +